Materials: memory foam and coils

 This mattress scored a 6.5 on our firmness scale of 1–10, with 10 being the firmest.
 Typically, this score means that it’s a good mattress for back sleepers.
 In order to keep their spines supported in a healthy “S” curve, back sleepers need a medium-firm bed like The DreamCloud.
 One of our expert mattress testers is a lightweight, strict back sleeper, and she loves this mattress.
 Another average-weight tester on our team also felt great back support, thanks to The DreamCloud’s sturdy inner-coil support system.
 We also think this bed will be great for plus-size back sleepers as well, especially because it stands at a thick 15” tall and is built with supportive coils.

 A certain level of firmness is especially important for stomach sleepers.
 If the mattress is too soft, then the pelvis will sink too far down into the mattress, causing the back to bow out of alignment.
 In our sleep lab, our lightweight tester still had good pressure relief while lying on her stomach.
 However, our average-weight tester registered a bit too much pressure in his chest.
 While we read several reviews of heavier sleepers (more than 200 lbs.) giving this mattress positive marks, plus-size sleepers typically require a firmer mattress with a classic innerspring system to get the kind of support they require.
+See our recommendations on the best mattress for heavy stomach sleepers if you find yourself looking for more support.

 The DreamCloud also scored high for quality side sleeping for lightweight to average-weight sleepers.
 To get good marks, the mattress must keep the spine of the side sleeper in lateral alignment, meaning the bed has to be soft enough for the shoulders and hips to cushion into the mattress.
 Our lightweight tester exhibited very good alignment, and the average-weight tester also felt pressure relief on his shoulders and hips.
 This result is due to the softer comfort and transitional memory foam layers described below in our handy construction section.
 For heavyweight side sleepers (more than 230 lbs.), this mattress might not offer enough support, as they will quickly sink through the softer top layers and find themselves pressing into the firmer support layers.
+Check out our complete list of recommendations on the best mattress for side sleepers.

 Do you move from your back, to your side, to your stomach in your sleep?
 This makes you a combination sleeper.
 This group of sleepers requires a responsive mattress that’s easy to move around in.
 Since The DreamCloud is a hybrid inner-coil mattress with some bouncy natural latex in its construction, lightweight to average-weight combination sleepers should comfortably roll around all night.
 Like with the other sleeping positions, heavyweight sleepers may sink too far into the upper memory foam layers to change positions easily.
+If you change positions frequently, you may want to consider a latex mattress or innerspring mattress, both constructions making movement easier.

 The DreamCloud does not feel like a spongy memory foam mattress with a slow-moving quality.
 It has more of a traditional innerspring bounciness, making it great for combination sleepers.
 Think of a high-profile, thick hotel mattress that gives you a lot of bounce and responsiveness, making it easy to switch positions throughout the night and get out of bed in the morning.
 Considering the bed-in-a-box industry, we’ll be honest: It’s hard to find a bed as thick, traditional and luxurious as this one in the current market.

 We give this bed an average 6.5 on our firmness scale, with 1 being the softest and 10 the firmest.
 However, this number can change depending on your size.
 For example, this mattress will feel a bit softer for lightweight sleepers who lie atop the softer foam layers, so more like a 5.5 firmness.
 For heavyweight sleepers, it might feel more like a firmer 7.5, because they will sink in deeper to the mattress, down to its firmer support layers.
+For beds that keep you on top of the surface, see the best firm mattresses.

 DreamCloud worked hard to incorporate many temperature-regulating features into this mattress, from the breathable cashmere cover, through the cooling, gel-infused memory foam, down to the individually wrapped coil support system.
 It all adds up to a cooler mattress than traditional memory foam beds, especially because of the breathable coils in the bottom layer of the construction.